SymfonyCasts/messenger/sfcasts/transport-serializer.md

-# Transport Serializer
+# Custom Transport Serializer

-Coming soon...

-If messages somehow get sent to our new messages from external queue, we're set from an external system, they're probably going to be sent as some JSON that looks something like this.
-We've set up a transport now called `external_messages`, but when we consume those messages, it explodes because by default a messenger uses a PHP serializer to actually take that data and turn it into objects.
+If an external system sends messages to a queue that we're going to read, those messages will probably be sent as JSON or XML.
+We added a message formatted as JSON.
+To read those, we set up a transport called `external_messages`.
+But when we consumed that JSON message... it exploded!
+Why?
+Because the *default* serializer for every transport is the `PhpSerializer`.
+Basically, it's trying to call `unserialize()` on our JSON.
+That's... not gonna work.

-So if you're consuming from an external system, you're going to need a custom serializer on your transport, which actually is a really nice and easy thing to do.
+Nope, if you're consuming messages that came from from an external system, you're going to need a custom serializer for your transport.
+Creating a custom serializer is... actually a very pleasant experience.

+## Creating the Custom Serializer Class

-So inside of our app `Messenger/` directory though, this could go anywhere.
-Let's create a new PHP class called `ExternalJsonMessengerSerializer`.
+Inside of our `src/Messenger/` directory... though this class could live anywhere.. let's create a new PHP class called `ExternalJsonMessengerSerializer`.
 The only rule is that this needs to implement a `SerializerInterface`.
-Careful.
-There are two of them.
-One of them is from the serializer component.
-We want the one from the Messenger Component.
-I'll go to a "Code Generate" or Command + N. Go ahead "Implement Methods" and add the two that we need `decode()` in `encode()`.
-So this is very simple.
-When we send a message through a transport that uses this serializer
+But, careful!
+There are *two* `SerializerInterface`: one is from the Serializer component.
+We want the *other* one: the one from the Messenger component.
+I'll go to a "Code Generate" menu - or Command + N on a Mac - and select "Implement Methods" to add the two that this interface requires: `decode()` and `encode()`.

+## The encode() Method

-The transport will pass us the envelope object that contains the message.
-And our job is to turn that into the, uh, into the final, um, uh, package that will be sent to the, um, that will be sent to the w that will actually be send to the transport.
+The idea is beautifully simple: when we *send* a message through a transport that uses this serializer, the transport will call the `encode()` method and pass us the `Envelope` object that contains the message.
+And our job is to turn that into a string format that can be sent to the transport.
+Oh, well, notice that this returns an *array*.
+But if you look at the `SerializerInterface`, this method should return an array with two keys: `body` - the body of the message - and `headers` - any headers that should be sent.

-Notice this returns an array, but if you look at the serializer interface, um, that's because we actually return an array with a `body` key and a `headers` key.
-So it's up to us inside of `encode()` to turn it into the body and headers that we want ultimately sent to Rabbit MQ or doctrine or wherever.
-Of course, we're not gonna use this transport for sending.
-So instead in, in code, I'm gonna throw in an `Exception` that says
+Nice, right?
+But... we're actually *never* going to *send* any messages through our external transport... so we don't need this method.
+To prove it will never be called, throw a new `Exception` with:

 > Transport & serializer not meant for sending message

-s just in case we do something silly and try to use it.
+That'll give us a gentle reminder in case we do something silly and route a message to a transport that uses this serializer.

-Now when you consume from a transport, it's going to take the it's gonna call the `decode()` message in.
-Our job here is to take the data that was being received from our transport and turn that back into an `Envelope` object.
-Now once again, I felt like at the `SerializerInterface`, and I'll tell you actually that this `$encodedEnvelope` is going to have a `body` key and a `headers` key.
-So the first thing I want to do inside of here is just say `$body = $encodedEnvelope['body']`, and then `$headers = $encodedenvelope['headers']` Now the body is going to be this JSON Body here.
-You notice there is a headers key.
-We're not using a app, so we'll talk about some headers and a little bit, but right now our headers are going to be empty and the headers are not going to be important [inaudible] so because this body will not be the JSON, our end goal is transported to actually turn this JSON into a `LogEmoji` object and then stick that into an envelope.

-So we can make this very, very simple.
-We could say `$data = json_decode($body, true)` to turn it into an associate of array.
-And I'm not going to do any air checking at this point.
-I'm just gonna assume everything works.
-Now we can say `$message = new LogEmoji($data['emoji'])` because that's the key that we've decided we're going to expect there to be on the JSON.
-Then finally we need to return an `Envelope` object and as a reminder, an envelope is just a small wrapper around some sort of message with some optional stamps.
-So down here we'll say return `new Envelope()`

-and inside of there we'll put our `$message` and that's it.
-This is a fully functional serializer used for a reading, things from a queue to make our transfer use that we already know that there's a `serializer` option that you can pass to each transport.
-So let's add serializer and we'll put the ID of our service, which is actually going to be the class name `App\Messenger\` and then I'll go copy the class name `ExternalJsonMessengerSerializer`.
-This is actually why we created a separate transport with a separate queue because we're going to have this one transport and messages from this one queue.
-Go through our `ExternalJsonMessengerSerializer` but our other two transports `async` and `async_priority_high`.
-They're still gonna use the other s simpler PHP serealizer which is going to be perfect.
-All right, so let's try this.
-First thing I'm gonna do is go over to one of my open tabs and
+## The decode() Method

+The method that *we* need to focus on is `decode()`.
+When a worker consumes a message from a transport, the transport calls `decode()`.
+Our job is to read the message from the queue and turn that into an `Envelope` object with the message object inside.
+If you check out the `SerializerInterface` one more time, you'll see that the argument we're passed - `$encodedEnvelope` - is really just an array with the same two keys we saw with `encode()`: `body` and `headers`.

+Let's separate the pieces first: `$body = $encodedEnvelope['body']` and `$headers = $encodedenvelope['headers']`.
+The `$body` will be the raw JSON in the message.
+We'll talk about the headers later: it will be empty right now.

+## Turning JSON into the Envelope

+Ok, remember our goal here: to turn this JSON into a `LogEmoji` object and then put that into an `Envelope` object.
+How?
+Let's keep it simple!
+Start with `$data = json_decode($body, true)` to turn the JSON into an associative array.

+I'm not doing any error-checking yet... like to check that this is *valid* JSON - we'll do that a bit later.
+Now say: `$message = new LogEmoji($data['emoji'])` because `emojie` is the key in the JSON that we've decided will hold the emoji index.

+Finally, we need to return an `Envelope` object.
+As a reminder, an `Envelope` is just a small wrapper *around* the message itself, and might also hold some stamps.
+At the bottom, return `new Envelope()` and put the `$message` inside.

+## Configuring the Serializer on the Transport

+Done!
+We rock!
+This is already a *fully* functional serializer that can *read* objects from a queue.
+But our transport won't just start "magically" using it: we need to configure that.
+And.. we already know how!
+We learned earlier that each transport can have a `serializer` option.
+Below the external transport, add `serializer` and set this to the *id* of our service, which is the same as the class name: `App\Messenger\`... and then I'll go copy the class name:
+`ExternalJsonMessengerSerializer`.

+*This* is why we created a separate transport with a separate queue: we *only* want the external messages to use our `ExternalJsonMessengerSerializer`.
+The other two transports - `async` and `async_priority_high` - will still use the simpler PhpSereilizer... which is *perfect*.

+Ok, let's try this!
+First, find an open terminal and tail the logs:

 ```terminal
 tail -f var/log/dev.log
 ```

-and I'll clear the screen.

-And then over here and my other thing I'm going to consume from the `external_messages` transport.
+And I'll clear the screen.
+Then, in my other terminal, I'll consume messages from the `external_messages` transport:

 ```terminal-silent
 php bin/console messenger:consume -vv external_messages
 ```

-Perfect.
-So there's no messages yet.
-So it's just waiting.
-And what we're hoping is that when we send this, uh, publish this message to our transport, it will be consumed by our worker and that will cause a log message to be displayed.
-So let's try it.
-Publish and let's move over.
-There it is.
-We got an important message.
+Perfect!
+There are no messages yet... so it's just waiting.
+But we're *hoping* that when we publish this message to the queue, it will be consumed by our worker, decoded correctly, and that an emoji will be logged!
+Ah, ok - let's try it.
+Publish!
-Cheese, you can see, receive the message and it handled it down here you can see.
-So that is the key to reading things from an external transport.
-There were a couple of other details to top out and we'll talk about those next.
+Then move back to the terminal.... there it is!
+We got an important message:
+cheese: it received the message and handled it down here.

+So... we did it!
+But... when we created the `Envelope`, we didn't put any stamps into it.
+Should we have?
+Does a message that goes through the "normal" flow have some stamps on it that we should include?
+Let's dive into the workflow of a message and its *stamps*, next.